jspecify/jspecify/docs/docs/using.md

 }
 ```

-Or, for projects that use the `java` plugin and don't publish libraries:
+Or, if you're using a plugin that doesn't support the `api` configuration such
+ as the `java` plugin:

 ```groovy
 dependencies {